If you like reminiscing and looking at old family albums, you should learn how to give new life to any damaged photos

 BONUS TIP 2 – Remove color deviations

 You might notice that sometimes there are color stains or a color cast over a black and white image.
 You can easily remove a color cast by adding a Black and White Adjustment Layer at the end of the restoration.

 We’ve looked at how to restore old photos using Photoshop, but what other software is available in 2023 that does a similar job?

 1. Retouch Pilot– it’s specifically designed for removing imperfections.
 It’s very user-friendly, so you don’t need the learning curve you need in Photoshop.

-2. PhotoWorks – it has a precision healer that is very helpful to remove dust and scratches.
+2. PhotoWorks – it has a precision healer that is very helpful in removing dust and scratches.

 3. Luminar 4 – you can use any of the essential looks to recover the original colors and dehaze to add contrast to old pictures.
 Then, use the Clone & Stamp tool to remove imperfections.